Key Takeaways:

 • Have you sent a cease and desist letter?

-Understanding How Etsy Handles Copyright Infringement Reports from Sellers
+How Etsy Handles Copyright Infringement Reports from Sellers?

-If you’re an Etsy seller, you might be wondering how the platform handles infringement notices.
+If you’re an Etsy seller, you might be wondering how the e-commerce platform handles copyright infringement notices.

 Here’s the lowdown: If someone believes that you’re infringing on their intellectual property, they can report it to Etsy.

-If your listing on Etsy has been reported for IP violation, you’ll receive an automated notice from the platform informing you that the listing has been deactivated.
+If your listing on Etsy has been reported for IP violations of copyright, you’ll receive an automated notice from the platform informing you that the listing has been deactivated.

 Is Copyright Infringement a Concern for Etsy Sellers?

-As a seller on Etsy, it’s important to have a good understanding of copyright laws and avoid any violations.
+As a seller on Etsy, it’s important to have a good knowledge of copyright laws and avoid any violations.

 It’s worth noting that Etsy does not actively check every listing for copyright infringement, so it’s your responsibility as a business owner to ensure that you are not infringing on anyone’s intellectual property.

-In many cases, Etsy sellers are caught for copyright violations due to reports made by other Etsy shop owners or the copyright owners themselves.
+In many cases, Etsy sellers are caught for violations of copyright due to reports made by other Etsy shop owners or the copyright owners themselves.

 Large corporations, such as Disney, have pursued legal action against small businesses for utilising their intellectual property without authorisation.